 Sure Champ is a line of daily top-dress supplements designed to drive appetite and improve digestive health of your animal.
 Sure Champ Cattle is fully fortified with vitamins and minerals.
 And, Sure Champ Spark® – for pigs, lambs and goats – is not fortified, but contains both Amaferm® and MOS.
 MOS traps the bad bacteria, limiting their ability to do harm.
 Amaferm is a precision-based prebiotic designed to enhance digestibility by amplifying nutrient supply for maximum performance.
 It is research-proven to increase water and feed intake, and research shows that Amaferm decreases body temperature in heat-stressed animals.

 And, when the spring temperatures begin to ramp up, you can switch all animals to Sure Champ Extreme with Climate Control, which also helps enhance the digestive health and promotes intake, but also includes ingredients designed to help support animals during extreme temperatures and support hoof and coat care.
-Extreme also contains garlic, a natural insect repellent.
+Extreme also contains garlic, to deter insects.

 “All livestock need a period of time in their life when they don’t look 12 o’clock prior to when they peak and look their absolute best.
 However, with Sure Champ in their diets every day, their digestive health and performance will be at its peak, every day you feed it.
 And that should be every day they are in the barn,” Rodgers said.